heuerleon/heuerleon/README.md

 That's how you say hello in my homeland, northern Germany.
 I'm 16 years old and currently attending a gymnasium (German equivalent to High School/College).
 After graduating next year, I'm planning on studying applied computer sciences.

 ## About me
-Programming has been my passion since I was only 11 years old.
-Currently, I'm working on the Minecraft server https://skycave.de, where I mainly write plugins in Java and Kotlin.
+Programming and computers are my passion since I was 11 y/o.
+I'm a hobby web developer and unsalaried game developer for SkyCave.de, where I write Minecraft plugins in Java & Kotlin.
+My current interests are App development, messaging services and Java backend technologies.

 ## Skills
 ### Programming & Scripting Languages